Severon96/KITTDisplayTalk/README.md

 ```
 The audiofiles for the Display-Mode are pulled out of the `display_audio`-Folder.
 So everything, that you want to be played when running the Display-Mode needs to be placed in the specified Folder.

+### Regarding File-Names:
+To prevent problems with the modules, that are reading the audiofiles, please don't use special characters in your filenames.

 # Starting the Application
 When configured the Application can be started by using the start.sh or entering following command in your bash: